France-ioi/bebras-platform/README.md

 asked for the number of students doing the contest as a team (1 or 2), then each student is prompted for her firstname, lastname and gender.
 Other than that, everything works the same way as public contests.

+## Common problems

+- *Something doesn't load.* Check out the web console to know why.
+  If a contest doesn't generate, verify PHP can write into the `contestInterface/contests/` folder.
+- *I get a 404 error.* Check your URLs.
+Be sure not to mix server name synonyms (like `127.0.0.1` and `localhost`) as some web browsers block third party calls.
+Verify your contest has been generated.

 # TODO